juanjosalco/My_Little_Robot/compiler/Yacc.md

 # Yacc
 Yacc,  is a parser generator that takes a set of context-free grammar rules as input and produces C code for a parser that recognizes the structure of the input based on those rules.
 It uses a bottom-up parsing technique called LALR(1) parsing to construct a parse tree for the input text.
 The generated parser can be used to validate the syntax of the input and perform subsequent actions based on the recognized structure.

+## Context Free Grammar
+The code defines several tokens and rules for processing instructions.
+The main entry point for the parser is the S rule, which expects a ROBOT followed by an INSTRUCTION.

+An INSTRUCTION can either be a DO statement or a DO statement preceded by a CONNECTOR.
+A DO statement can be further divided into a KIND_WORD followed by an ACTION, or just an ACTION.

+An ACTION can represent a ROTATION, a MOVEMENT followed by a DIR, or simply a MOVEMENT.
+Each ACTION triggers a corresponding output and appends the generated instruction to the "output.asm" file.

+A ROTATION can take different forms depending on the input.
+It can consist of a ROTATION_VERB followed by a DEG_QUANTITY and a CLK, or a ROTATION_VERB followed by a DEG_QUANTITY and DEGREES, or a ROTATION_VERB followed by a DIR.

+A CLK represents the direction of rotation, such as "TO THE RIGHT", "TO THE LEFT", "CLOCKWISE", "COUNTERCLOCKWISE", "RIGHT", or "LEFT".
+The code includes logic to convert certain angles (90 and 270 degrees) to their complementary angles.

+A MOVEMENT consists of a MOVEMENT_VERB followed by a DISTANCE and UNITS.
+The DISTANCE value is stored and used for output generation.

+A DIR represents the direction of movement, such as "TO THE" followed by an ORIENTATION_1.
+The ORIENTATION_1 can be "RIGHT", "LEFT", "FRONT", "BACK", or "BACKWARDS".
+Similar to rotations, the code outputs corresponding instructions for each direction.

+A CONNECTOR is used to connect multiple instructions together.
+It can consist of a COMMA followed by a NEXO and an INSTRUCTION, or a COMMA followed by an INSTRUCTION, or a COMMA followed by a FINAL_CONNECTOR and a DO.
+A FINAL_CONNECTOR is not defined in the given code snippet.

 ## Input and Output

 - Input: The input language code is provided in the `input.txt` file.